For the video version, check out our YouTube page!: https://youtu.be/14J3p0KIFMc

 Optimized CAD Design Workflow and a redesigned interface that offers greater user-friendliness.
 For instance, the redesigned workflow-progress bar guides you through each scanning step; it’s now easier to move back and forth between different workflow steps and to rescan individual dies if needed.

 - December 2013

 LMT attends the DLOAC CAD/CAM Expo and Symposium to bring you

 the latest developments in digital dentistry.
 The theme?
 Automation continues to streamline, simplify and improve...

 - October 2013

-"Our philosophy is that if we make it easy for our clients to send us work, they'll continue to do so," says Christian Saurman, Vice President, New England Orthodontic Laboratory (NEO), Wilmington, MA.
-With that thought in mind, the laboratory has implemented the following tools on its website to make case submission simple:
+Christian Saurman, Vice President, New England Orthodontic Laboratory (NEO), Wilmington, MA, has implemented tools on his website to make case submission simple.

 - September 2013

 Thanks to the advent of digital technology, many laboratory owners and managers are discovering new business models and finding ways to reinvent their businesses and reinvigorate their careers.
 Here are the stories of three lab owners/managers who have done so using Sirona Dental, Inc.'s CEREC Acquistion Centers, Sirona Connect.